-The PhD in Physics is settled at the Department of Physics "Ettore Pancini" of the University of Naples "Federico II" (which is one of the largest research Universities in Italy, and the oldest public University in the World, dated since 1224).
+The PhD program in Physics is settled at the Department of Physics "Ettore Pancini" of the University of Naples "Federico II", one of the largest research Universities in Italy, and the oldest public University in the World, dated since 1224.
 It is based in the Department of Physics of the University, but with wide collaborations with several research institutes like INFN (National Institute for Nuclear Physics), CNR-SPIN (National Council for Researches - SuPerconducting and other INnoivative materials and devices Institute) and INAF (National Institute for AstroPhysics).

-The research subjects at Department and collaborating institutes cover almost all topics of physics (theoretical, nuclear, sub-nuclear, matter physics, astrophysics, geophysics, biophysics, applied physics, etc.), and in some cases interdisciplinary subjects.
+The research subjects at Department and collaborating institutes cover almost all topics of physics (theoretical, nuclear, sub-nuclear, matter physics, astrophysics, geophysics, medical physics, applied physics, etc.), and in some cases interdisciplinary subjects.
 For further details, we suggest surfing the web sites of the Department and Institutes given above.

 Almost all the PhD students conclude successfully their studies in the standard three-year duration of the program (a master's degree is required for admission) and therefore obtains the PhD degree.
 In order to achieve the PhD, research results have to be published in peer reviewed international scientific journals.